How Do You Create a Chargeback Reduction Plan? When is a Plan Necessary?

 How Do You Create a Chargeback Reduction Plan?

-Your plan is the first component of a workable, measurable strategy.
-What that will look like depends largely on the specifics of your business, and the main source of your chargebacks.
+What your chargeback reduction plan will look like depends largely on the specifics of your business, and the main source of your chargebacks.

 For example, many chargebacks are triggered by minor policy or procedural errors.
 Merchants with this problem will need to chart out a step-by-step game plan for assessing their operating procedures and resolving any trouble spots.